adobe/brackets/README.md

 #### Need help?

-Having problems starting Brackets the first time, or not sure how to use brackets?
+Having problems starting Brackets the first time, or not sure how to use Brackets?
 Please review [Troubleshooting](https://github.com/adobe/brackets/wiki/Troubleshooting), which helps you to fix common problems and find extra help if needed.